Cosmo-Tech/cosmotech-api-csharp-client/docs/TwingraphApi.md

 Create a new graph

 To create a new graph from flat files,  you need to create a Zip file.
 This Zip file must countain two folders named Edges and Nodes.  .zip hierarchy: *main_folder/Nodes *main_folder/Edges  In each folder you can place one or multiple csv files containing your Nodes or Edges data.
-Your csv files must follow the following header (column name) requirements:  The Nodes CSVs requires at least one column (the 1st).Column name = 'Id'.
-It will represent the nodes ID Ids must be populated with string  The Edges CSVs require three columns named, in order, * source * target * Id  those colomns represent * The source of the edge * The target of the edge * The Id of the edge  All following columns content are up to you.
+Your csv files must follow the following header (column name) requirements:  The Nodes CSVs requires at least one column (the 1st).Column name = 'id'.
+It will represent the nodes ID Ids must be populated with string  The Edges CSVs require three columns named, in order, * source * target * id  those colomns represent * The source of the edge * The target of the edge * The id of the edge  All following columns content are up to you.

 ### Example
 ```csharp